zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/durable/duarable-process11.png"  width="800" />

 Note:
-The question now is.
-If the orchestrator function stops after calling an activity how does it restore its state to go next peace of code?
+You may ask here - If the orchestrator function stops after calling an activity and even is unloaded from the memory

 ---

-### How orchestrator's state is restored?

-Note:
-how does orchestrator restore it's execution.
-Let's run our code again(next slide)

----

-<span class="menu-title" style="display: none">Demo coding 3</span>

-### Demo coding 3

-Note:
-and check the execution flow, how it gets reconstructed after calling an activity?

----
 <span class="menu-title" style="display: none">Checkpoint replay</span>

-### Execution flow
+How state is restored?
 - Checkpoint/Replay <!-- .element: class="fragment" -->

 Note:
+how does it restore its state and proceed the execution from the right place?

-The thing is that orchestrator functions use one of the Event Sourcing technique - Chckpoint/Replay
+For that purpose durable functions use one of the Event Sourcing technique (next bullet)

-That ensures reliable execution of orchestrations by checkpointing execution history into a storage table.

-You can find all the checkpoints in your storage account (next slide)
+Chckpoint/Replay

+Every time orchestrator function calls an Activity - it's state is checkpointed into a History table  (next slide)

 ---
 <span class="menu-title" style="display: none">History table</span>